 Curriculum

-Become acquainted with dominant leadership theories in research literature, and identify your own leadership strengths and weaknesses as viewed through the lens of each theory.
+Become acquainted with dominant leadership theories in research literature, and identify your leadership strengths and weaknesses as viewed through the lens of each theory.
 You’ll also learn about ethical standards and behavior, the basics of resource management (e.g., time management, financial management), and goal setting.
 Finally, you’ll begin to plan your own path of personal leadership development.

 Here you’ll study classic and contemporary works on organizational leadership, using the classics as a basis for analyzing the contemporary.